khdxsohee/Fee-Records-Management-System/README.md

 ### Fee Records Management System

 A dynamic and efficient web application built on Google Apps Script and Google Sheets to manage student fee records.
 This system provides a user-friendly interface for registering students, tracking monthly fee payments, and generating comprehensive reports.
 It's a powerful tool for educational institutions and tutors to simplify their administrative tasks..
+## Prerequisites
+### What You Can Try Freely

+You can test all features without needing to install anything locally:

+- Register a student
+- Pay fees (month-wise)
+- Use the Drop-Out feature
+- View receipts
+- Edit fees
+- Generate statements

 ### Live Demo & Screenshots (PIN IS 1234)